-Hire Northwest for a one-time fee of $300, including state filing fees, a year of registered agent service, limited mail forwarding and loads of useful forms and tools to help get your Utah LLC up and running.
+Hire Northwest for a one-time fee of $300 (add $75 to expedite), including state filing fees, a year of registered agent service, limited mail forwarding and loads of useful forms and tools to help get your Utah LLC up and running.
 Or, pay just $33 out the door with our VIP monthly payment option.

 How long does it take to start a Utah LLC?

-If you hire Northwest to start your LLC, we file online and typically have your expedited Utah LLC formed within 2 business days.
+If you hire Northwest to start your LLC, we file by mail and typically have your expedited Utah LLC formed within 2 business days.

 Does a Utah LLC need a business license?

 Yes, every Utah LLC needs a business license—just not from the state of Utah.
 Business licenses are managed on the municipal level.
 This means you’ll have to get a business license from the city or town where your principal office is located.

 Need an EIN or a certified copy of your formation docs for your license applications?
 Northwest can help.
 You can easily add on these items to your LLC formation order.

 Can a Utah LLC help me live more privately?